anthonydugois/hector-benchmarking/README.md

 user@gros-20:~$ ./start.sh scripts/helloworld.sh nancy gros 21 1:00:00
 ```

-We can track the experiment process by looking at the logs, which update in real time through the network thanks to the
+We can track the progress of the experiment by looking at the logs, which update in real time through the network thanks
-shared filesystem of Grid'5000.
-If you used tmux, hit `Ctrl+B D` to go back on the frontend node, and watch the logs
+to the shared filesystem of Grid'5000.
+If you used tmux, hit `Ctrl+B D` to go back on the frontend node, and watch the
-from there.
+logs from there.

 ```shell
 user@fnancy:~$ tail -f ~/hector/log/helloworld.log